OfferZen-Community/developers-finance/docs/building-a-business/fundraising.md

 Not every new business should raise venture capital (VC) funding.

 Venture capitalists only make money when they exit the business.
-So if you don’t want to sell your business in 10 years and you don’t see an [inital public offering (IPO)](https://www.developersfinance.guide/docs/glossary-intro#initial-public-offering-ipo) in your 10 year horizon then maybe venture capital funding isn’t for you.
+So if you don’t want to sell your business in 10 years and you don’t see an [initial public offering (IPO)](https://www.developersfinance.guide/docs/glossary-intro#initial-public-offering-ipo) in your 10 year horizon then maybe venture capital funding isn’t for you.

 First of all, decide if you’re a startup or a new business.
 My definition of a startup is a high growth business.
 Paul Graham has a great definition below of a startup.